ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 [^random-string]: One possible issue that this method of generating random strings is that all of the strings are doubles, and thus consist only of digits and decimal points.
 This could be an issue with some usages of random strings.

 [^param-parsers]: Unfortunately, the cli library does not provide commonly used parameter parsers to use in flag specifications.I likely could have looked around for libraries that provide common parsers to find a parser that would work for my cases.
 However I figured that the parser would not be too diffucult to implement, so I just went ahead and implemented it.

+[^to-param]: In this code sample, the `toParam` value is a function passed into the executable's "action" function.
+It takes in an application flag or parameter and converts it into the corresponding value.
+In this case, since the `--scaling-factor` flag is optional, the use of `toParam flagS` returns a `Maybe Int`.